 - You need to check if plugins are still in use.

 If a plugin hasn’t been updated for a while, you should consider replacing it.
 This on the basis that it is, in its present form, most likely to possess security holes.

-Wordpress is formed by a core WordPress and third party plugins.
+WordPress is formed by core WordPress and third-party plugins.
 Fortunately, they work together in complete harmony for most of the time.
-However, it is possible that a conflict may arise.
-A test can reveal such occurrence.
+However, a conflict may arise.
+A test can reveal such an occurrence.

 Backup your website (Your files and database)

-Ideally, backup the database on a daily basis, and the files on a weekly basis.
+Ideally, backup the database daily, and the files weekly.

-- Backup to the web server you can use the WP-DBManager plugin.
+- Backup to the webserver, you can use the BackWPup plugin.
 This plugin will backup the website on your hosting and/or email you as an attachment.
-(Do note however, that email content is limited within transmission.
+(Do note, however, that email content is limited within the transmission.
 Thus if the backup is oversize, it probably won’t reach your inbox)

-The downside to backing up on the web server is that everything is stored in one location – that of your server.
-Should a problem arise with your server, this could mean the loss of both your site and its backup!
+The downside to backing up on the webserver is that everything is stored in one location – that of your server.
+Should a problem arise with your server, this could mean losing both your site and its backup!

-- Remote backup (with Dropbox) Here is a plugin you can use: WordPress backup to Dropbox.
+- Remote backup (with Dropbox) Here is a plugin you can use: BackWPup.
 All you need to do is install the plugin, connect to Dropbox, enable setup and schedule your backup.